realdognose/dbus-fronius-smart-meter-with-phase1-injection/README.md

 - When there is solar overhead available, the value L1 will be adjust to a virtual feedin, so ESS starts to charge the desired amount.
 - In either case, the original value of L1 is added to L2 and the artificial value L1' is deducted from L2, so the overall Consumption stays correct.
 - Currents then are recalculated to match the displayed power based on the original voltage.
+- It can be configured how much of available solar overheat the ESS should steal from the fronius hybrid ;)

 # Installation.